s-smiarowski/Simple-Banking-System/README.md

 https://hyperskill.org/projects/109?track=7

 This simple program uses SQLite3 database system to store data.
-I have used Luhn algorithm to check for possible user mistakes while entering the card number.
+I used Luhn algorithm to check for mistakes in the card number.